Syntomic cohomology of truncated Brown--Peterson spectra: Abstract

 \section{Abstract}

-We compute the $\MU$-based syntomic cohomologies, mod $(p,v_1,\cdots,v_{n})$, of all $\bE_{1}$ $\MU$-algebra forms of the truncated Brown--Peterson spectrum $\BP\langle n\rangle$.
-As qualitative consequences, we resolve the Lichtenbaum--Quillen, telescope, and redshift questions for the algebraic K-theories of all $\bE_{1}$ $\MU$-algebra forms of $\BP \langle n\rangle$.
+We compute the $\MU$-based syntomic cohomologies, mod $(p,v_1,\cdots,v_n)$, of all $\bE_1$ $\MU$-algebra forms of the truncated Brown--Peterson spectrum $\BP\langle n\rangle$.
+As qualitative consequences, we resolve the Lichtenbaum--Quillen, telescope, and redshift questions for the algebraic K-theories of all $\bE_1$ $\MU$-algebra forms of $\BP \langle n\rangle$.
 This extends work of Hahn and Wilson.
-We also explicitly compute the mod $(p,v_1,v_2)$ algebraic K-theory of arbitrary $\bE_{1}$ $\MU$-algebra forms of $\BP\langle 2\rangle$ at all primes $p\ge 5$ extending previous work of the author, Ausoni, Culver, H\"oning, and Rognes.
+We also explicitly compute the mod $(p,v_1,v_2)$ algebraic K-theory of arbitrary $\bE_1$ $\MU$-algebra forms of $\BP\langle 2\rangle$ at all primes $p\ge 5$ extending previous work of the author, Ausoni, Culver, H\"oning, and Rognes.
+Additionally, we present a new computation of mod $(p,v_1,v_2,v_3)$ algebraic K-theory of arbitrary $\bE_1$ $\MU$-algebra forms of $\BP\langle 3\rangle$ at all primes $p\ge 7$, the first explicit computation of algebraic K-theory of an $\mathbb{E}_1$-ring of height $3$.